 Off course, if that is what it takes, each of the four aforementioned will have the ability to make it through a hairpin four wide.
 So all goes well.
 And out of the Grundig Kehre, Fredriksson leads Jaques, Riddall and Canola.

 Along the long main straight, Jaques slipstreams his car abreast with and then ahead of Fredriksson.
 But the Canadian carries too much speed into Grundig Kehre and skids wide.
 Fredriksson is back through.
 And so is Riddall.
 The Swede leads the Brit who is followed by Jaques.
-Canola is in 4th but already seems to be falling back.
+Canola is in 4th but is already slightly falling back.

 My start is pretty good.
 Vydra, in front of me, has a hard time to get his car rolling.
 I immediately pull ahead of the BMW Italia car on the outside.
 Even manage to pass one or two more cars on the same outside line.
 Before sticking to that same safe outside line for the hairpin.